-The Town was unable to make changes to the boarding area but passengers will enjoy the renovated facilities, refreshments, restrooms and historic memorabilia as they wait comfortably in Waterloo going forward.
+The Town does not own the area by the boarding area and could not make improvements there.
+However, passengers will enjoy the renovated facilities, refreshments, restrooms and historic memorabilia as they wait comfortably in Waterloo going forward.
 Waterloo Depot station attendants are on duty and can assist you with information.

 Amtrak installed electronic signage at the station and boarding platform with real-time information about train arrival times.